tsondt/tsondt.github.io/cv.md

 ## QUALIFICATIONS
 ---
 * **Accomplished Information Security Professional** with over 8 years of experience
-* **Senior Software Engineer** with over 17 years of experience in programming and building software
+* **Senior Software Engineer** with over 17 years of experience in software development
 * Experience working in **fast-paced, multi-geo** as well as **small, focused, startup-like** environments
 * **Offensive Security Certified Professional (OSCP) Certification**
 * **Master of Applied Science in Information Systems Security**